ApprenticeAI/frapy/docs/faq.rst

 Raise the :exc:`~frapy.exceptions.CloseSpider` exception from a callback.
 For more info see: :exc:`~frapy.exceptions.CloseSpider`.

-How can I prevent my Scrapy bot from getting banned?
+How can I prevent my Frapy bot from getting banned?
 ----------------------------------------------------

 See :ref:`bans`.